-- Acting as the first point of contact within the school for case discussions relating to pupils who may be at risk of radicalisation or involved in terrorism; - Collating relevant information from/ in relation to referrals of vulnerable pupils into the Channel process; - attending Channel meetings as necessary and carrying out any actions as agreed; - Reporting progress on actions to the Channel Co-ordinator; and - Sharing any relevant additional information in a timely manner.

-• Establish an effective multi-agency referral and intervention process to identify vulnerable individuals;

-• Provide early intervention to protect and divert people away from the risks they face and reduce vulnerability.
+- Acting as the first point of contact within the school for case discussions relating to pupils who may be at risk of radicalisation or involved in terrorism; - Collating relevant information from/ in relation to referrals of vulnerable pupils into the Channel\\ process; - attending Channel\\ meetings as necessary and carrying out any actions as agreed; - Reporting progress on actions to the Channel\\ Co-ordinator; and - Sharing any relevant additional information in a timely manner. - \\ Channel is a multi-agency approach to provide support to individuals who are at risk of being drawn into terrorist related activity.
+It is led by the West Midlands Police Counter-Terrorism Unit, and it aims to - Establish an effective multi-agency referral and intervention process to identify vulnerable individuals; - Safeguard individuals who might be vulnerable to being radicalised, so that they are not at risk of being drawn into terrorist-related activity; and - Provide early intervention to protect and divert people away from the risks they face and reduce vulnerability.